 Broadcast Online from PowerPoint

+First, find your presentation and open it up.
 In the File tab, you can start livestreaming your presentation through the Share button.

 Once they’ve received the link, click Start Presentation.
 Viewers will then be able to see your presentation as you guide them through each slide in real time.

 This highlights how Presenter View will appear only on your screen.
 Your audience will see your slide show as you present it.

 Once you’re done, simply hit the End Online Presentation in the Present Online tab.